danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 Imagine your usual weekly grocery shopping.
 Let's say it takes a couple of hours between driving to the store, finding parking, picking up what you need, checking out, and driving home.
 You're doing it in your trusty old Honda Civic — reliable, predictable, if not the fastest acceleration.

-Now imagine that overnight, someone swaps your Honda Civic for a Formula 1 racing car, and you're told you're expected to complete your usual errands *10× faster* because you now have a car that is capable of insane speeds.
+Now imagine that overnight, someone has swapped out your Honda Civic for a Formula 1 racing car, and you're expected to complete your usual errands *10× faster* because you now have a car that is capable of insane speeds.

 That sounds appealing at first, exhilarating even, until you consider a few things about F1 cars: